 about the key items to check after import.

 You can create product groups based on brand, condition, or custom labels.
 Each ad group within a shopping campaign will be associated with a single product group.
 This allows you to create highly relevant ads for the items within that ad group.
 When you define the promotional text for an ad group, all ads within that group will use the same text.

 Product groups are used to specify which products from your MMC catalog should be included in a particular ad group.

 Learn more about how to use product groups.

 Custom labels are fields associated with each product that you can use in any way you want.
 For example, custom labels can be used to identify each product as a bestseller, seasonal item, special offer or high-margin item.
 Custom labels can be particularly useful when creating product groups described below.

-Campaign priority handles cases where the same Product Ad could be displayed from multiple campaigns, such as from your existing Product Ad campaign and your new shopping campaign.
+Campaign priority handles cases where the same Product Ad could be displayed from multiple campaigns, such as from your existing Microsoft Shopping Campaign and your new shopping campaign.
 The ad from the campaign with the highest priority will take precedence over the same ads from other campaigns, regardless of bids.
 Generally, you want to ensure your shopping campaign has a higher priority than your Product Ads campaign.

 Campaign priority can also be useful if you want to create campaigns around specific events, like sales or promotions, without changing bids across the campaigns.

 - Store ID: As you set up your shopping campaign, you will be asked to link your campaign to an existing store.
 Make sure to link your campaign to the correct store because you will not be able to change the store once you save your campaign.
 After that, the only way to link to a new store is to delete the campaign and start over.